JELaVallee/ampd_up_flutter_amplify_graphql/README.md

 If you just want to get the whole working demo project up and running:

 1. Be sure to [Setup Your Environment]()!
-1. Clone this repository at `trunk`
+1. Clone this repository at branch `trunk`
 1. Follow the instructions in [Run the Amplified ToDo App]()

 ### 2. Access the guided tutorial
 If you would prefer to walk through the tutorial exercise step-by-step to learn how all the pieces fit together:

 1. Be sure to [Setup Your Environment]()!
-2. Clone this repository at `01-todo-scaffolding`
+2. Clone this repository at branch `01-todo-scaffolding`
+3. Open the README.md in that branch at 'Step

 ## 1. Pre-Requisites: Setting The Stage